 you have to crack them open yourself you will be far less likely to overeat them.
 (Which is very important because

-the wild you would have to take the time to crack nuts and seeds open yourself but at grocery stores you can buy big
+In nature you would have to take the time to crack nuts and seeds open yourself but in grocery stores you can find big

-bags of already shelled and ready to eat nuts and seeds and mindlessly eat them by the handfuls.
-Nuts and seeds are
+bags of already shelled and ready to eat nuts and seeds that you can mindlessly eat them by the handfuls.
+Nuts and

-high in healthy fats and an ounce or two a day of them can be beneficial, but a pound a day is too much in my opinion.
+seeds are high in healthy fats and an ounce or two a day of them can be beneficial, but a pound a day is way too much.

 3. SOAK THEM BEFORE YOU EAT THEM